 To the extent included in a Capital Improvement Project grant application, for the purpose of calculating the percentage of Affordable Units, the Department may consider the entire Master Development in which the development seeking grant funding is included.

-An Eligible Applicant may include a replacement housing plan to ensure thatdwelling units housing persons and families of low or Moderate Income are not removed from the Low- and Moderate-Income housing market.
+An Eligible Applicant must include a replacement housing plan if any dwelling units housing persons and families of Low- or Moderate-Income are removed from the Low- and Moderate-Income housing market by the Capital Improvement Project.
+The plan shall be consistent with Government Code section 65915(c)(3).
 Residential units to be replaced shall not be counted toward meeting the affordability threshold required for eligibility for funding under this Section.

 A Qualifying Infill Project or Qualifying Infill Area for which a disposition and development agreement or other project or area-specific agreement between the Developer and the local agency having jurisdiction over the project has been executed on or before August 24, 2007, shall be deemed to meet the affordability requirement of this paragraph if the agreement includes affordability covenants that subject the Qualifying Infill Project or Qualifying Infill Area to the production of Affordable Units for Very Low-, Lower- or Moderate-Income households.

-Include average residential densities on the parcels to be developed that are equal to or greater than the densities described in the Government Code section 65583.2, subdivision (c)(3)(B), except that a project located in a Rural Area shall include average residential densities on the parcels to be developed of at least 10 units per acre.
+Include Net Densities on the parcels to be developed that are equal to or greater than the densities described in the Government Code section 65583.2, subdivision (c)(3)(B), except that a project located in a Rural Area shall include Net Densities on the parcels to be developed of at least 10 units per acre.

 Be located in an area designated for mixed-use or residential development pursuant to one of the following adopted plans: